Friedman-reflexivity: interpreters as consistoids: Essentially Sententially Reflexive Theories

 We can see that Peano Corto has some definite advantages over ${\sf S}^1_2$ in the role of base theory.
 We have a coordinate-free representation of the interpreter variant of provability.
 Moreover, we have the insights contained in Theorems~\ref{pichar} and \ref{frigar} and the good properties of the interpreter logics over Peano Corto.
 However, there is a down-side too. \begin{enumerate}[I.] \item Peano Corto is not finitely axiomatisable. \item Peano Corto is not interpretable in ${\sf S}^1_2$.
-If it were it would be mutually interpretable with ${\sf S}^1_2$ and this contradicts Theorem~\ref{olijkesmurf} that we will prove later.
+If it were it would be mutually interpretable with ${\sf S}^1_2$ and this contradicts Theorem~\ref{smartsmurf} that we will prove later.
 In fact, no sequential Friedman-reflexive theory is interpretable in ${\sf S}^1_2$ by the same argument.
-As a consequence, there are no interpreter logics for ${\sf S}^1_2$ with Peano Corto as base (or, with any sequential Friedman-reflexive base). \item Peano Corto is interpretable in ${\sf S}^1_2+\oco_{\rho({\sf S}^1_2),{\sf S}^1_2}\top$.
-However, neither ${\sf S}^1_2+\oco_{\rho({\sf S}^1_2),{\sf S}^1_2}\top$ nor the Henkin interpretation that we employ is coordinate-free. \item Peano Corto is interpretable in {\sf EA}, since {\sf EA} interprets ${\sf S}^1_2+\oco_{\rho({\sf S}^1_2),{\sf S}^1_2}\top$ on a super-logarithmic cut.
-Here {\sf EA} is coordinate-free but the only interpretation that we know of is not. \item By Vaught's Theorem (see \cite{vaug:axio67,viss:vaug12}), there is a finite axiom scheme that axiomatises Peano Corto.
-We replace the schematic variables in the scheme by class variables and take the universal closure.
-Also we add Predicative Comprehension.
-This results in a finitely axiomatised theory $W$, that conservatively extends Peano Corto in an extended language.
-One can show that $W$ is mutually interpretable with {\sf EA}.\footnote{In fact the interpretation of {\sf EA} in $W$ is coordinate-free: we have {\sf EA} on the intersection of all cuts that are classes.} Here the interpretation of Peano Corto in $W$ is coordinate-free, but the specification of $W$ is not, since the Vaught construction uses truth-predicates. \end{enumerate}
+As a consequence, there are no interpreter logics for ${\sf S}^1_2$ with Peano Corto as base (or, with any sequential Friedman-reflexive base). \item Even if Peano Corto is interpretable in some reasonably weak concrete $A$, like {\sf EA}, it is not always clear that we can find an interpretation that does not involve arithmetisation.
+We discuss this kind of problem in Section~\ref{corema}. \end{enumerate}